teeworlds/teeworlds/readme.txt

 arising from the use of this software.

-Please see http://www.teewars.com for more information about the game including changes, forum, downloads, credits and more.
+Please visit http://www.teeworlds.com for up-to-date information about the game, including new versions, custom maps and much more.